Clean eating and superfoods for dogs

 Why it is beneficial to feed raw

-In addition to providing the correct balance of ingredients in the right proportions, a raw diet is considered superior for pets for a few key reasons:
+In addition to providing the correct balance of ingredients in the right proportions, a raw diet is ideal for pets for a few key reasons:

-- Genetics – Dogs and their wolf relatives share 99.9% of their DNA, so while they may look different, on the inside their dietary requirements have not evolved for thousands of years.
+- Genetics – Dogs and their wolf relatives share 99.9% of their DNA, so while they may look different (thinking about cute cavoodles wearing scrunchies) on the inside their dietary requirements have not evolved for thousands of years.

 - Physical characteristics – Dogs skull and jaw composition as well as their digestive system were built to digest and thrive on raw, natural foods.